kimdoyo5/StuffModelML/README.md

 # StuffModelML

 ## Checklist
 - Filter for pitch types for which pitchers have thrown 10+ of each year (due to arm_angles and spin_directions dataset restriction)
+- What to do about NA's?

 ## TO-DO
+- [X] Pitch-by-Pitch Arm Angle Estimation
-- Pitch-by-Pitch Spin Profile Estimation
+- [X] Pitch-by-Pitch Gyro Angle Estimation
-- Trajectory Calculator
+- [ ] Trajectory Calculator
-- Late Movement Calculator
+- [ ] Late Movement Calculator
-- CleanSavantData.py
+- [ ] CleanSavantData.py

 ## What Each Part Does

-### Pitch-by-Pitch Spin Profile Estimation
-Incomplete

-### Trajectory Calculator
-Incomplete

-### Late Movement Calculator
-Incomplete

 ### Pitch-by-Pitch Arm Angle Estimation
 Currently, BaseballSavant only offers average arm angle for a pitcher, for each year.
-This estimates pitch-by-pitch arm angle based on release_pos_x and release_pos_z.
+'Pitch-by-Pitch Arm Angle Estimation' estimates pitch-by-pitch arm angle based on release_pos_x and release_pos_z.

 Because MLB pitchers are elite athletes, they efficiently rotate in a single plane; their arm swing is in the same plane as torso rotation; wrist and shoulder movement planes are in line with each other.